mohammad0914/Guessing-Game-cli-lab/README.md

 ## Bonus

-Look up how to use `process.argv` for these.
+Look up how to use `process.argv` for these (see Resources below).
 It will enable you to pass arguments in from the command line to the program.

 * Change the `numOfGuesses` variable in `startGame` to be a value passed in from the command line.
 It should default to 10 if nothing is passed in.
 * Add `min` and `max` parameters to the `generateRandomNumber()` function, which will allow you to specify how wide the range of random numbers is.